Jelly-RDF/pyjelly/docs/generic-sink.md

 {{ code_example('generic/02_parse.py') }}

-Which will retrieve data from your `.jelly` file.
+Which retrieves data from your `.jelly` file.

 ### Parsing a stream of graphs